godeep48/Quora-Questions-Similarity/README.md

  - Train.csv contains 5 columns : qid1, qid2, question1, question2, is_duplicate
  - Size of Train.csv - 60MB
  - Number of rows in Train.csv = 404,290

+## Evaluation Metrics
+Submissions are evaluated on the log loss between the predicted values and the ground truth.